-In addition to completing an online application form, applicants should complete and upload the following:
+In addition to completing an online application form, applicants must complete and upload the following documents to their application:

-- Itinerary.
-Provide a detailed plan for the entire trip, including all dates, locations, and brief description of activities.
+2. Detailed Trip Itinerary that presents a plan for the entire trip, including all dates, locations, and brief description of activities.

-- List of participants or a description of the selection process by which participants will be chosen
+3. List of participants or a description of the selection process by which participants will be chosen.

-- Endorsement from Chair/Dean of applicant's Department/School.
-Applicants will request an endorsement via their online application from their chair/dean.
-Chairs/Deans will be sent a link via email to complete their endorsement in the online application system.
+5. Endorsement from Chair or Dean of applicant's Department/School.
+Applicants will request an endorsement via their online application from their chair.
+Chairs will be sent a link via email to complete their endorsement in the online application system.

 6. Completed ELF Project Expense sheet that includes per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
 Any other sources of funding (on or off-campus), if any, should also be included.